 As we go deeper into parts of the Bible known for their use of symbolism, you’ll find passages with a collection of “storified” symbols that work together to illustrate a principle.
 This is a literary device called allegory.
 Its defining characteristic is that ideas are represented as people, or sometimes as personified animals.

-You can find helpful uses of allegory all throughout the Bible, such as in 2 Samuel 12, when God had a prophet, Nathan, approach King David with a message.
-At the time, the king had recently schemed to have a man killed so he could take his wife for his own.
-However, the prophet didn’t directly accuse King David of murder, covetousness and adultery.
-Instead he told a story of a rich man with many sheep, and a poor man with only one.
-When the rich man needed to entertain guests and prepare dinner, instead of killing one of his own sheep, he took the one special sheep from the poor man.
+The prophet didn’t directly accuse King David of murder, covetousness, and adultery.
+Instead, he told a story of a rich man with many sheep, and a poor man with only one.
+When the rich man wanted to entertain guests and prepare dinner, instead of killing one of his own sheep, he took the one special sheep from the poor man.

 Not considering the underlying meaning, King David was furious that someone could do such a thing.
-But then the prophet let him have it.
+And that’s when Nathan said:

 “You are that man!”

 The message sunk in.
-With this new perspective the allegory provided, King David realized the depth of his own guilt and sinfulness before God.
+With this new perspective the allegory provided, King David realized the depth of his own guilt and sinfulness before God and was remorseful.

 In the Gospels of the New Testament, you’ll find several uses of allegory within parables Jesus told to teach His followers about life, relationships, and what it means to follow God.

-Jesus spent a large amount of time trying His best to make people understand what His Kingdom would be like and how it was different from any other Kingdom.
-In this first parable He explains His Kingdom as a priceless treasure, and in the next story He demonstrates how the Kingdom is a “pearl of great value,” worth more than any other possession someone could have.
+Jesus spent a large amount of time trying His best to make people understand what His Kingdom would be like and how it would be different from any other Kingdom.
+In this first parable He explains His Kingdom as a priceless treasure, and in the next story, He demonstrates how the Kingdom is a “pearl of great value,” worth more than any other possession someone could have.

-Also, nowadays most Bibles have concordances or other interpretative study tools that can be used to help you understand what the symbols mean.
+And nowadays most Bibles have concordances or other interpretative study tools that can be used to help you understand what the symbols mean.
 You can find a ton of them online.
-One great one is https://www.amazingfacts.org
+One great one is https://www.amazingfacts.org.